 8.2 Achieve higher levels of economic productivity through diversification, technological upgrading and innovation.

 The CHR will ensure an efficient and systematic cleaning procedure on bulk carriers.
 By using CHR in the cargo holds, the ship’s crew will no longer have to use ropes and ladders in a dangerous attempt to reach the upper parts of the cargo hold.
-Additionally, the CHR only requires 2-3 members of staff to operate instead of the 5+ persons required for conventional cleaning.
+Additionally, the CHR only requires 2-3 members of staff to operate instead of the 5+ people required for conventional cleaning.

 Responsible Consumption and Production